davidjwalling/os/README.md

 ## Motivation

-OS is provided as a learning resource, although all code is intended to be fully-functional.
+OS is provided as a learning resource.
+All code is intended to be fully-functional.

 ## Subprojects